 - A management system for your membership levels and subscription plans.

-- Some settings for Content Restriction to allow your restrict your content based on the membership plans.
+- Some settings for Content Restriction to allow you to restrict your content based on the membership plans.

 - A specific area dedicated to members and payment management.